People Building Peace

 Welcome to GPPAC Northeast Asia’s new homepage!

 What is the link between Youth, Peace and Security?
-What is the United Nations Security Council resolution 2250??
-What issues do we face in our lives in Northeast Asia in relation to peace and security?
-How are youth taking action to create a more peaceful community, region and world?
-And what can you do to… Continue reading Youth, Peace and Security Training in Ulaanbaatar!
+What issues do young people in Northeast Asia face in their lives in Northeast Asia in relation to peace and security?
+And how are youth taking action to create a more peaceful community, region and world?
+21 young Mongolian leaders gathered at a training held by… Continue reading GPPAC Youth, Peace and Security Workshop in Mongolia